logo

 Transport Charge

-The Trust normally provides transport from a small pool of drivers at a charge of 60p per mile each way from London E1, with a minimum charge of £40 per return trip.
-Where two trips are made (e.g. for hirings lasting two or more days) transport will be charged for each trip.
+The Trust normally provides transport from a small pool of drivers at a charge of 65p per mile each way from where it is normally stored in new Alresford, Hants.
+However we have supplementary storage facilities at Doulting Beacon, Somerset.
+If there are other events immediately before or after your event which mean that the ring can be stored at one of these locations in between, we will charge travelling expenses from there instead.
+Where two trips are made by our driver (e.g. for hirings lasting two or more days) transport will be charged for each trip, with any non-towing mileage charged at 45p per mile.

-The Ring is transported in a dismantled state on a twin axle, close-coupled trailer with over-run brakes.
+The ring is transported in a dismantled state on a twin axle, close-coupled trailer with over-run brakes.
 This measures approximately 4.5m long, 2.1m wide and 2.2m high with a laden weight of 2.1 tonnes.
 A diagram showing dimension of the trailer is available here (and from the download page).
-The Ring is currently stored in east London (Shadwell).

 Site Requirements

-Four 2.4m long x 225mm wide x 50mm thick timbers and four sheets of 6mm plywood are available for the Ring to stand on to reduce damage to the ground.
+Four 2.4m long x 225mm wide x 50mm thick timbers are available for the Ring to stand on to reduce damage to the ground.
 The Hirer may wish to provide additional protection if the surface is particularly vulnerable e.g. indoors or on grass.
-Please discuss any site specific concerns, including restricted space of less than 8m x 5m, with Roger Bailey.
+Please discuss any site specific concerns, including restricted space of less than 8m x 5m, with us.

 Erection